napari/napari/docs/explanations/rendering.md

 of the octree.
 This produces the common effect in larger image browsers where the view is initially blurry and then "refines" as more data is loaded.

-In the worst case if no stand-in is availabel the placeholder can be blank or a grid or a "loading" animation.
+In the worst case if no stand-in is available the placeholder can be blank or a grid or a "loading" animation.

 ## Beyond Images

 We are starting with 2D images but we are going to build the `ChunkManager` and octree in a generic way so that we can add in more layer types as we go, including 3D images, points, shapes and meshes.
-2D images are the simplest case, but we believe most the infrastucture can be used by the they other layers times.
+2D images are the simplest case, but we believe most the infrastructure can be used by the they other layers times.

 There are several reason the other layers types can be harder:

 1. Downsampling images is fast and well understood but downsample geometry can be slow and complicated.
 There are many ways to "downsample" a 3D mesh it can get very complex with trade-offs for speed and quality.
 2. Sometimes we will want downsample versions of things to look totally unlike the real data.
 For example instead of seeing millions of tiny points, the user might want to see heatmap indicating where the points are.
 3. With images the data density is uniform but with geometry it can vary widely.
 You can pack in millions of points/shapes/triangles into a tiny area.

 Luckily we don't need to solve all these problems to start.
 We can have a working octree for 2D and later 3D images before tackling the other layer types.
-We can render asymetrically where with an octree for the images but no spatial subdivision for the other types.
+We can render asymmetrically where with an octree for the images but no spatial subdivision for the other types.
 Or we can have a simplistic downsampling algorithm to start that doesn't preserve visual quality but does render fast, and improve it over time.

 ## Implementation Plan